tiktuk/pytest-growl/readme.rst

 This plugin sends growl notifications when your test session begins and ends, along with result counts in a short format.

+Optionally it also shows individual errors and opens the failed test in your favorite editor when clicking the message.

 .. image:: screenshot.png

 The theme displayed in the image is included if you wish to use it.